 Note: TypeSync must be enabled before installing the new version of Suitcase Fusion.
 For more information, go to Put your Fonts in the Cloud.

 - Open Suitcase Fusion and select your font libary from Local Libraries

 - Choose File > TypeSync > Enable TypeSync (SF9 and SF8) or File > TypeSync > Enable Library Sync (SF7)

 Suitcase Fusion converts the library into a TypeSync library and uploads the contents.
 If you have more than one local library, you must enable TypeSync for each one.

 Exporting the fonts from your font vault (all versions)

-You can export your fonts and sets from an older version of Suitcase Fusion, then import them into a new font library in Suitcase Fusion v21.
+You can export your fonts and sets from an older version of Suitcase Fusion, then import them into the new Suitcase Fusion font library.
 This can also be used to migrate your Suitcase Fusion setup from one computer to another computer.